charbelnehme/case-study/README.md

 He holds an MBA from London Business School, and a Bachelor of Commerce and Bachelor of Law from Monash University.

+He holds an MBA from London Business School, and a Bachelor of Commerce and Bachelor of Law from Monash University.

 ## How is the company funded?
 How much funding have they received? ##

+### Crunchbase ###

 According to Crunchbase, Moula has raised a total of $50.9M in funding over 3 rounds from the following investors -
 * Acorn Capital